Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

 While this was hardly an artful game — it’ll also be colored nationally as the worst of the four games on an otherwise truly wild wild-card weekend — it got the job done for Seattle.

-It may not be the kind of performance that will get the job done going forward, though.
+It might not be the kind of performance that will get the job done going forward, though.

-The Seahawks will need more out of their running game, and some of the overall sloppiness (the delay penalties) won’t be easily overcome in the future.
+The Seahawks will need more out of their running game, and some of the overall sloppiness (the delay penalties and/or having to call a timeout, which coach Pete Carroll said were due in part to issues with the headsets) won’t be easily overcome in the future.

 But those are matters for another day during a time of year when having another day is all that matters.